ShadeLab/PAPER_Howe_2023_switchgrass_MetaT/README.md

 ### Data
 The raw data (metagenomes and metatranscriptomes) for this study are available in the Joint Genomes Institute Genome Portal (https://genome.jgi.doe.gov/portal/ Project ID [503249](https://genome.jgi.doe.gov/portal/Seadynanfunction)) with projects designated by year and product type.
+The MAG genomes analyzed in this paper are available on NCBI, as bioproject [PRJNA800073](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA800073)

 ### To cite this work or code